openequella/openequella.github.io/guides/ManageInstitutions.md

 ## Access the Server Administration Account

 To access the Server administration account
-1. Open a browser and enter the EQUELLA address of the hosting server with ‘/institutions.do?method=admin’ appended to the URL. (e.g. ‘http://equella.myinstitution.edu/logon.do’ would become ‘http://equella.myinstitute.edu/institutions.do?method=admin’) to display the Log In page.
+1. Open a browser and enter the openEQUELLA address of the hosting server with ‘/institutions.do?method=admin’ appended to the URL. (e.g. ‘http://equella.myinstitution.edu/logon.do’ would become ‘http://equella.myinstitute.edu/institutions.do?method=admin’) to display the Log In page.
-2. Enter the Password used by the EQUELLA server administrator (this is set in the System password section after installation)
+2. Enter the Password used by the openEQUELLA server administrator (this is set in the System password section after installation)
 3. Click Log In to display the Server administration page.
 Institutions can be imported or cloned to create a new institution.
 Once created the new institutions are independent of the parent institution.

 ## Passwords